 The Tulsa Preservation Commission votes whether to approve or deny the application for a Historic Preservation Permit.

-If approved, a Historic Preservation Permit is issued to the applicant, typically within a few business days.
-Applicants who are denied can reapply with an alternate proposal.
+If approved, a Historic Preservation Permit is issued to the applicant within a few days of business.
+Applicants whose applications are denied can submit an application with a revised proposal.